tkalman/rdawg-pidinst__white-paper/white-paper/adoption.rst

 preserving and distributing oceanographic and marine data.
-BODC tested the ePIC implementation in web-published, sensor technical metadata descriptions encoded in the Open Geospatial Consortium’s (OGC) SensorML [24]_ open standards for conceptualising and integrating real-world sensors.
-In an initial test case, a PID was minted for a Sea-Bird Scientific SBE37 Microcat regularly deployed on fixed-point moorings in the Porcupine Abyssal Plain Sustained Observatory (PAP-SO) in the north Atlantic [25]_.
+BODC tested the ePIC implementation in web-published, sensor technical metadata descriptions encoded in the Open Geospatial Consortium’s (OGC) `SensorML`_ open standards for conceptualising and integrating real-world sensors.
+In an initial test case, a PID was minted for a Sea-Bird Scientific SBE37 Microcat regularly deployed on fixed-point moorings in the `Porcupine Abyssal Plain Sustained Observatory (PAP-SO) <PAP-SO_>`_ in the north Atlantic.
 For further details see section `10.2 <#sensor-web-enablement-swe>`__.
 BODC plan to continue adoption identifying sensors on large research vessels owned by the Natural Environment Research Council (NERC) and managed by the National